Save big (up to $1,875) on small business tools with our free membership, business.com+

 Tips for better data visualization

 Data visualizations may look easy to create but a lot of effort goes into creating an effective one.
 Finding the right balance of elements and avoiding common mistakes are key.
-Here are four tips you can use to create better data visualizations:
+Here are five tips you can use to create better data visualizations:

 • Choose the graph that fits your data: When you’re coming up with a data visualization, there are many different types of graphs you can select.
 You need to find the one that fits your data and the message you’re trying to share with your audience.
 For instance, bar graphs are a good option if you’re trying to compare two or three different values within the same category.